Sanah Moidutty

-Sanah Moidutty (born 1 July 1991) is an Indian singer songwriter.
-She has been trained in Carnatic and Hindustani classical music as well as western vocals, and performs Indian classical and pop music.
+Sanah Moidutty is an Indian singer songwriter.
+She has been trained in Carnatic and Hindustani classical music as well as western vocals, and performs Indian classical and Indi-pop music.

 Early life

 Sanah was born in Mumbai in a Malayali family from Kerala.
-Sanah started singing at the age of 5 and since wanted to be a singer.
-Her talent was identified by her mother, who encouraged her to learn music.
-She has been trained in Carnatic classical music for 6 years under Sundari Gopalakrishnan, Hindustani classical music for 7 years under Madhuvanti Pethe and Western vocals from Samantha Edwards.
+Her talent was identified by her mother who encouraged her to learn music.
+She has been trained in Carnatic classical music for 6 years under Sundari Gopalakrishnan, Hindustani classical music for 7 years under Madhuvanti Pethe, and Western vocals from Samantha Edwards.
 Sanah was also briefly trained under Ustad Ghulam Mustafa Khan sahab.

-Her first stage show was at the age of 7.
-In a year's time she started singing with the children's troupe "Bacchon Ki Duniya" and few other groups.
-She did over 500 stage shows with the troupe or solo by the time she turned 18.
-She stood to be the 1st runner up in Hindustan Times Voice of Mumbai in 2007.
+She stood to be the 1st runner up in the Hindustan Times "Voice of Mumbai" in 2007.

 Career

-She graduated from a computer engineering course in 2013 from St. Francis Institute of Technology, Mumbai.
-In 2011, she got her first break in Bollywood while still pursuing engineering.
-Sanah was noticed at a talent hunt in college after which she went on to sing for films.
 In 2012, Sanah decided to start her YouTube channel.
 She uploaded the first video of her rendition of the song Manmarziyan in 2013.
-It was recorded at the terrace of her residence and the song got a fair response.
 This was followed by O Rangrezz from Bhaag Milkha Bhaag.
-"Shankar –Ehsaan-Loy, who had composed the original, liked Sanah's version.
-She also shared the link with AR Rahman who happened to listen to the song and like it.
-This led to the 3 songs Sanah sang for A R Rahman in the following year."
-Sanah has rendered her voice in Hindi Films like Always Kabhi Kabhi, Gori Tere Pyaar Mein, The Attacks of 26/11, 24, Mohenjo Daro.
-Her popularity in the film industry & YouTube is on a rise ever since.
+Shankar–Ehsaan-Loy, the author of the original, liked Sanah's version, as did AR Rahman.
+Subsequently, Sanah sang three songs for AR Rahman in the following year.

+Sanah has rendered her voice in Hindi films like Always Kabhi Kabhi, Gori Tere Pyaar Mein, The Attacks of 26/11, 24, Mohenjo Daro.
+In 2017, Hindustan Times reported that her popularity in the film industry and on YouTube has been on the rise.